Install and configure Mission Control

 Select the installation mode that best suits your environment and needs.
 Your license file is enabled for your environment.

-• Online install
+• Online installation

-• Offline (airgap) install
+• Offline (airgap) installation

 Install Mission Control into an environment where internet access is available to the hosts.